 4 th tier (Wallpaper Roses in green): ONE rectangle 45″ wide and 10″ high.

 Make the ties

 - Pair up your eight 3″ x 44″ tie strips, matching right sides together.

 - Take one pair, and using a ½” seam allowance, stitch around both long sides and one end, leaving the opposite end open.
 Start at the open end, stitch down one long side, pivot at the corner, stitch at an angle across the end, pivot at the corner, and stitch along the remaining long side.
 Leave the raw edge open.

 - Clip off the fabric along the sewn edge, following the angle, and leaving an approximate ½” seam allowance.

 - Turn right side out through the open end.
 Press.
-You might need to reach in to the corner point with a blunt-edged tool, like a large knitting needle, to help push out the seam and make a nice point.
+You might need to reach in to the corner point with a blunt-edged tool, like a chopstick, long knitting needle or point turner to help push out the seam and make a nice point.

 - Edgestitch around three sewn sides.
 Raw end remains open.

 - This is one of the neck ties.
-Repeat steps 2 – 5 to make the second neck tie.
+Repeat to make the second neck tie.